sandeepsinghmails/Tictactoe_Human_Vs_Computer/README.md

 Suppose the User wants to make an entry at: Row No. 2, Column No. 3

-Then, the User must provide the folloing Input: 2 3 (Enter)
+Then, the User must provide the following Input: 2 3 (Enter)